 Died Malibu, California, USA 14 May, 1969.
 Busy on stage in Australia 1910-1915.
 Also appeared in Fred Niblo’s two Australian films before working in the US.
 Most active in Hollywood between 1917-1927, during which time she gained great attention.
 Some later minor roles in sound films and worked until her death for the Christian Science Church.
 Married to Fred Niblo 1918-48.

 Although most famous as a silent star, what interests this writer is her accent, as evidenced by her voice in the talkies she appeared in between 1931 and 1941.
-It is not the broad and theatrical accent often heard when an “Australian voice” is used in Hollywood films, or a faux-British one, but the authentic accent of many middle class Australians living on the coastal fringe.
+It is not the very broad and theatrical accent often heard when an “Australian voice” is used in Hollywood films, or a faux-British one, but the authentic accent of many middle-class Australians living on the coastal fringe.

 Why accents evolve and vary as they do is well beyond the scope of this article, but it is safe to note that Bennett’s accent is a feature of her ethnicity, social standing and education.
-Desley Deacon has also established that middle class girls like Bennett often attended schools of acting and elocution as a first step on the path to acting on stage and screen.
-Yet her accent is clearly still one of middle Australia, perhaps tending a little to the broad accent on pronunciation of certain words – See more on accents here.
+Desley Deacon has also established that middle-class girls like Bennett often attended schools of acting and elocution as a first step on the path to acting on stage and screen.
+Her accent and vocabulary is clearly one of middle Australia, perhaps tending a little to the broad accent on pronunciation of certain words – See more on accents here.